alarivarmann/AWS_Programmatic_Setup/Readme.md

 ## 5. Edit Makefile & Run the Installation and Test Scripts:
-Edit Makefile to account for any changes in the paths make all
+Edit Makefile to account for any changes in the paths

+make all

 # Known Issues
 ## Pip Client 404 Error
-In this case, update PIP via curl https://bootstrap.pypa.io/get-pip.py | python3 and then proceed.
+In this case, update PIP via curl https://bootstrap.pypa.io/get-pip.py | python3 *before running any make commands*,